-Some way from any major or developed tourist towns, it lies east of Ierapetra, in Eastern Crete, a 30 minute drive, along a coastline filled with a number of secluded bays and quieter beaches.
+Some way from any major or developed tourist towns, it lies east of Ierapetra, in Eastern Crete, a 30-minute drive, along a coastline filled with a number of secluded bays and quieter beaches.

 Easy access to and from Sitia, a one hour drive.
-The older-seeming harbour area has some character-full cafes and tavernas; this place is special.
+The older-seeming harbor area has some character-full cafes and tavernas; this place is special.

 Both parts of what is now really the same village, are framed in front of an impressive mountain backdrop with gorges that are more accessible and every bit as rewarding as the Samaria Gorge.

-The large sweep of sandy beach offers a selection of hotels, apartments and rooms for rent.
-It also has some well conceived and decorated restaurants, cafes and bars, feels casually-stylish in the evenings (mostly casual!) and also provides a local and not excessively tourist-trodden atmosphere - we're looking forward to going back.
+The large sweep of sandy beach offers a selection of hotels, apartments, and rooms for rent.
+It also has some well-conceived and decorated restaurants, cafes, and bars, feels casually-stylish in the evenings (mostly casual!), and also provides a local and not excessively tourist-trodden atmosphere - we're looking forward to going back.

 How to get there

-By Bus from Ierapetra the enjoyable coastal drive takes about 30 minutes.
+- By Bus from Ierapetra the enjoyable coastal drive takes about 30 minutes.
 The drive to Sitia about one hour.

-By Air: From May through mid-October there are direct charter flights to Sitia and Heraklion Airport.
+- By Air: From May through mid-October there are direct charter flights to Sitia and Heraklion Airport.
 Tickets can be bought in advance for almost all flights via our partner website.

 - By Sea: The journey is the thing".
 A superb way of enjoying the journey to Crete is to fly to Athens and take the ferry from Piraeus (Pireas) - the port serving Athens.
 A still-romantic way to travel by the overnight ferry from Piraeus to Heraklion Port.
 Tickets can be bought in advance for all ferries via our website.

 - By Car: If you want to explore the region while you're here, we recommend that you rent a car, other means of transport are limited and/or infrequent.
 We suggest our sister website, which offers competitive prices and you can collect your car at either airport.

-By Taxi: Book your taxi transfer online easily and safely from the airport or port to any location via our website.
+- By Taxi: Book your taxi transfer online easily and safely from the airport or port to any location via our website.

 Where to stay